mrazomej/phd/src/chapter_05/section_03_model.md

 link](https://www.rpgroup.caltech.edu//chann_cap/software/chemical_master_mRNA_FISH_mcmc.html)
 as an annotated Jupyter notebook)

-With the objective of generating falsifiable predictions with meaningful parameters, we infer the kinetic rates for this three-state promoter model using different data sets generated in our lab over the last decade concerning different aspects of the regulation of the simple repression motif.
-For example, for the unregulated promoter transition rates $k^{(p)}_{\text{on}}$ and
-$k^{(p)}_{\text{off}}$ and the mRNA production rate $r_m$, we use single-molecule mRNA FISH counts from an unregulated promoter [@Jones2014a].
-Once these parameters are fixed, we use the values to constrain the repressor rates $k^{(r)}_{\text{on}}$ and $k^{(r)}_{\text{off}}$.
+To generate falsifiable predictions with meaningful parameters, we infer the kinetic rates for this three-state promoter model using different data sets generated in our lab over the last decade concerning different aspects of the regulation of the simple repression motif.
+For example, for the unregulated promoter transition rates $k^{(p)}_{\text{on}}$ and $k^{(p)}_{\text{off}}$ and the mRNA production rate $r_m$, we use single-molecule mRNA FISH counts from an unregulated promoter [@Jones2014a].
+Once these parameters are fixed, we use the values to constrain the repressor rates $k^{(r)}_{\text{on}}$ and
+$k^{(r)}_{\text{off}}$.
 These repressor rates are obtained using information from mean gene expression measurements from bulk LacZ colorimetric assays [@Garcia2011c].
 We also expand our model to include the allosteric nature of the repressor protein, taking advantage of video microscopy measurements done in the context of multiple promoter copies [@Brewster2014] and flow-cytometry measurements of the mean response of the system to different levels of induction [@Razo-Mejia2018].
-In what follows of this section we detail the steps taken to infer the parameter values.
-At each step the values of the parameters inferred in previous steps constrain the values of the parameters that are not yet determined, building in this way a self-consistent model informed by work that spans several experimental techniques.
+In what follows of this section, we detail the steps taken to infer the parameter values.
+At each step, the values of the parameters inferred in previous steps constrain the values of the parameters that are not yet determined, building in this way a self-consistent model informed by work that spans several experimental techniques.

 ### Unregulated promoter rates

 We begin our parameter inference problem with the promoter on and off rates
 $k^{(p)}_{\text{on}}$ and $k^{(p)}_{\text{off}}$, as well as the mRNA production rate $r_m$.
-In this case there are only two states available to the promoter -- the inactive state $I$ and the transcriptionally active state $A$.
+In this case, there are only two states available to the promoter -- the inactive state $I$ and the transcriptionally active state $A$.
 That means that the third ODE for $P_R(m, p)$ is removed from the system.
-The mRNA steady state distribution for this particular two-state promoter model was solved analytically by Peccoud and Ycart [@Peccoud1995].
-This distribution $P(m) \equiv P_I(m) + P_A(m)$ is of the form
+The mRNA steady-state distribution for this particular two-state promoter model was solved analytically by Peccoud and Ycart [@Peccoud1995].
+This distribution $P(m)
+\equiv P_I(m) + P_A(m)$ is of the form
 $$
 \small
   P(m \mid k^{(p)}_{\text{on}}, k^{(p)}_{\text{off}}, r_m, \gamma _m) =